 A herniated disc is a common cause of back and neck pain.
-The team at Tarpon Interventional Pain & Spine Care offers effective, nonsurgical treatments for herniated discs at their offices in West Plano, North Plano, and Addison, Texas.
+The team at Tarpon Interventional Pain & Spine Care offers effective, nonsurgical treatments for herniated discs at their offices in West Plano and North Plano, Texas.
 If you suffer from back or neck pain due to a herniated disc, schedule an appointment online or by phone today.

 Your spine is a column of backbones (vertebrae) stacked on top of one another.
 Discs are the rubbery, soft pads in between each vertebra that provide your spine with cushioning, stability, and flexibility.

 Discs are made of a tough outer ring with a gel-like center (nucleus).
 A herniated, ruptured, or slipped disc happens when part of the nucleus pushes out through a tear in the outer disc.
 This may irritate nearby nerves, causing pain, numbness, or weakness in your arm or leg.

 Disc herniation often results from age-related wear-and-tear damage called disc degeneration.
 Over time, discs lose their water content and become less flexible.
 This makes them more prone to tearing.

 Certain factors may increase your risk of getting a herniated disc, including:

 Occupations or activities that require repetitive motions, such as bending, twisting, lifting, or pulling may also increase your risk of a herniated disc.